Facite/Computer-Networking/chapter 1.md

 ##### The Internet
 + Can be thought of as a computer network that interconnects billions of computing devices around the globe.
 + It can also be thought of as an infrastructure that provides services to applications.
-	+ End systems attached to the Internet provide a "socket interface".
+	+ End systems attached to the Internet connect to it via a "socket interface".
-	+ This interface specifies how a program running on one end system can ask the 'Internet infrastructure' to deliver data to a specific destination program running on another end system.
+	+ This Internet socket interface specifies how a program running on one end system can ask the 'Internet infrastructure' to deliver data to a specific destination program running on another end system.

 ##### End Systems
 + Segment the data they want to send and add headers to the segments (making them "packets").